The Tradition Of A Candidate Concession Is Far More Than Mere Courtesy

 All the way back

 John Adams, the first president to be relieved by the voters after one term, is said to have congratulated Thomas Jefferson, the new president, in private.
-Thereafter the tradition was satisfied in like manner for generations.
+Thereafter, the tradition was satisfied in like manner for generations.

 With the coming of faster and more public means of communication, the more modern notion of a concession statement took form.